DataDog/hiring-engineers/answers.md

 ```
 {{#is_warning}}
-OMG, You should take a look at this...
+Warning Alert!!
 CMetric is at {{value}}, and has been above 500 for the past 5 minutes
-I don't want to say you should look at this, but I think you should look at this...
+You should probably look at this...
 {{/is_warning}}
 ```
 ![AlertWarn](https://i.imgur.com/ze0SM5l.png)